 Rude, demanding, short-tempered, complaining, whining, and irritable – these are the typical traits of a spoiled kid.

-In a research conducted by Dan Kindlon, PhD., a professor at the Harvard School of Public Health, 88 percent of parents think that their kids are at least somewhat spoiled.
-In a poll set up by parenting magazine, 42 percent of the readers admitted that their child is spoiled, and 80 percent of them think that spoiling children can have negative impacts in the long run.
+In a research conducted by Dan Kindlon, PhD., a professor at the Harvard School of Public Health, 88 percent of parents think their kids are somewhat spoiled.
+In a poll set up by Parents, 42 percent of the readers admitted that their child is spoiled, and 80 percent think that spoiling children can have negative impacts in the long run.

 So, can you even un-spoil your child?